Kim-Quirk/Childcare-Database/README.md

 # Childcare-Helper
 Childcare Helper is my BYU-Idaho Senior Project.
+To start the app, run `npm start` in a new terminal.

 This is the back-end portion of my project.
 Click [here](https://github.com/Kim-Quirk/Childcare-Helper) to checkout the front-end portion.